OpenClassrooms-Student-Center/Project-10-Bank-API/.github/ISSUE_TEMPLATE/login-feature.md

 - [ ] Fill out credentials
 - [ ] Login to the back-end API with JWT tokens for authentication
 - [ ] Successfully navigate to a profile page (`/profile`)

+For more information on accessing the design assets, see the [Design Assets section in the README](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API#design-assets).